fabrylab/pyTFM/README.md

 You can also set a folder for all output files and specify a name for the database.
 The database will be saved to the output folder.
 Once you have set all options press the "collect images" button.
 Now the addon searches for images, sorts them to the database and saves the database.
 The programm will print all images that it found, what frame and what type it identified for them to the console.
 Also if there are more or less then 3 images per frame you will see a warning in the console.
 You can also setup your database form the python interpreter if you prefer to do so:

-### Generating a data base with the python interpreter:
+### Generating a data base with the python interpreter
 Either open python in the terminal or use the interpreter for example in PyCharm.
 Import the function to setup a data base:
 ```